 – David Friedberg

-Challenge Business Continuity Plans (BCP)
+Challenge Business Continuity Plans Annually

 Test Backup & Recovery Plans

 It's not enough to have a data backup solution in place and check a box.
-You need to have an ongoing strategy that evaluates your data and applications for appropriate levels of protection based on predetermined recovery time and recovery point objectives (RTO & RPO), and replication alternatives.
+You must have an ongoing strategy that evaluates your data and applications for appropriate levels of protection based on predetermined recovery time and recovery point objectives (RTO & RPO), and replication alternatives.
 Because data loss can happen at any time, even without a cyber incident, the RTO and RPO both need to be carefully considered and tested as both have financial implications.
 With proper planning, a data recovery effort can be taken from days down to hours, directly impacting the data resilience of your company.

 Create a Culture of Security